Jenna Sanz-Agero: Education

+Law and business career

 Before joining Media 8 in 2003, Sanz-Agero was a founding partner in the law firm Business Affairs, Inc., which provided business and legal affairs services related to the development, production, finance, and distribution of television and film projects.
 She previously served as Vice President of Business and Legal Affairs for MDP Worldwide, Media 8's old name.

-From 2007 to 2017 she served as President of Lapin Blanc, Inc.